(1300 292 371)

 The lowering of the security measures for media containing sensitive or classified information often requires sanitisation or destruction processes to be undertaken prior to a formal decision to lower the security measures protecting the information.

-Outlines an organisation's recovery strategy for how they are going to respond to an incident.
+A plan that outlines an organisation's recovery strategy for how they are going to respond to an incident.

-Redaction is a form of editing in which multiple sources of texts are combined and altered slightly to make a single document.
+Most commonly refers to the removal of information from a document to ensure that information remains private or secret from a wide audience.
+It can also refer to a form of editing in which multiple sources of texts are combined and altered slightly to make a single document.

 Information not to be passed to, or accessed by, foreign nationals beyond those belonging to specific nations which the information has been authorised for release to.